Bloom syndrome: Genetics

-The BLM helicase is a member of a protein complex with topoisomerase III alpha, RMI1 and RMI2, also known as BTRR, Bloom Syndrome complex or the dissolvasome.
+The BLM helicase is a member of a protein complex with topoisomerase III alpha, RMI1, and RMI2, also known as BTRR, Bloom Syndrome complex, or the dissolvasome.
 Disruption of the proper assembly of the Bloom Syndrome complex leads to genome stability, genetic dependence on cellular nucleases GEN1 and MUS81, and loss of normal cell growth.
 Bloom-like phenotypes have been associated with mutations in topoisomerase III alpha, RMI1 and RMI2 genes.

 Relationship to cancer and aging

-As noted above, there is greatly elevated rate of mutation in Bloom syndrome and the genomic instability is associated with a high risk of cancer in affected individuals.
+As noted above, there is a greatly elevated rate of mutation in Bloom syndrome and the genomic instability is associated with a high risk of cancer in affected individuals.
 The cancer predisposition is characterized by 1) broad spectrum, including leukemias, lymphomas, and carcinomas, 2) early age of onset relative to the same cancer in the general population, and 3) multiplicity, that is, synchronous or metachronous cancers.
-There is at least one person with Bloom syndrome who had five independent primary cancers.
+There was at least one person with Bloom syndrome who had five independent primary cancers.
 Persons with Bloom syndrome may develop cancer at any age.
 The average age of cancer diagnoses in the cohort is approximately 26 years old.

 Pathophysiology

 When a cell prepares to divide to form two cells, the chromosomes are duplicated so that each new cell will get a complete set of chromosomes.
 The duplication process is called DNA replication.
 Errors made during DNA replication can lead to mutations.
 The BLM protein is important in maintaining the stability of the DNA during the replication process.
-Lack of BLM protein or protein activity leads to an increase in mutations; however, the molecular mechanism(s) by which BLM maintains stability of the chromosomes is still a very active area of research.
+Lack of BLM protein or protein activity leads to an increase in mutations; however, the molecular mechanism(s) by which BLM maintains the stability of the chromosomes is still a very active area of research.

-Persons with Bloom syndrome have an enormous increase in exchange events between homologous chromosomes or sister chromatids (the two DNA molecules that are produced by the DNA replication process); and there are increases in chromosome breakage and rearrangements compared to persons who do not have Bloom's syndrome.
+Persons with Bloom syndrome have an enormous increase in exchange events between homologous chromosomes or sister chromatids (the two DNA molecules that are produced by the DNA replication process), and there are increases in chromosome breakage and rearrangements compared to persons who do not have Bloom's syndrome.
 Direct connections between the molecular processes in which BLM operates and the chromosomes themselves are under investigation.
 The relationships between molecular defects in Bloom syndrome cells, the chromosome mutations that accumulate in somatic cells (the cells of the body), and the many clinical features seen in Bloom syndrome are also areas of intense research.

 Diagnosis

 Bloom syndrome is diagnosed using any of three tests - the presence of quadriradial (Qr, a four-armed chromatid interchange) in cultured blood lymphocytes, and/or the elevated levels of sister chromatid exchange in cells of any type, and/or the mutation in the BLM gene.
-The US Food and Drug Administration (FDA) announced on February 19, 2015, that they have authorized marketing of a direct-to-consumer genetic test from 23andMe.
+The US Food and Drug Administration (FDA) announced on February 19, 2015, that they have authorized the marketing of a direct-to-consumer genetic test from 23andMe.
 The test is designed to identify healthy individuals who carry a gene that could cause Bloom Syndrome in their offspring.